Welcome, Guest. Please login or register.

 Why haven't I been interviewed?

 Most probably because you kindly visited AMP but never wrote to any of us (e.g. Fab of Paradox!).
 Please take few minutes of your time and drop us an e-mail so that we can supply you an interview form.
 We would like to hear from you!.
 [Asle edit : or simply fetch the interview form here and send it back to us filled up].
+We'd prefer an contact however to be able to draw up a dedicated interview.

 Why isn't my interview online yet?